RogueGuardian/AlgorithmArchive/BasicNumericalAlgorithms/GCD/README.md

 ## Setup

 ### Input
-Whole Numbers
-- a
-- b
+Whole Numbers, a and b

 ### Out
 Greatest common divisor of both a and b